atrotter0/c-sharp-project-config-tool/assets/README.md

 * Download and install .Net Core 1.1.4
 * Download and install Mono
+* Download and install MAMP 4.5
 * Clone the repo
 * Run `dotnet restore` from project directory and test directory to install packages
 * Run `dotnet build` from project directory and fix any build errors
 * Run `dotnet test` from the test directory to run the testing suite
 * Run `dotnet run` to start the server
+* Alternatively, run `dotnet watch run` to start the server with the watcher tool

 ## Contribution Requirements